farazfp/PQ-NMGlossary-/content/index.md

 ### Algorithms

   Algorithms, typically seen as opaque, rule-governed processes, are reimagined as active participants within assemblages. <details>   <summary>💡More context</summary>Instructors encountering GenAI must navigate algorithmic practices that shape writing outputs.
 Mapping this concept involves analyzing how algorithmic logic both constrains and enables creative expression, thus prompting a rethinking of authorship and originality in the digital age.</details>
-### Glossary

-  The Glossary itself is a meta-concept—a curated archive that aggregates multiple viewpoints and practices under the new materialist banner.
-It stands as an invitation to continuous dialogue and reconfiguration of meaning.
-For researchers, it serves as both a methodological guide and a source of inspiration for theorizing the intersections of technology, pedagogy, and materiality.

 ### Anthropocene